Key Highlights

 Important Discussion for Stablecoin Negotiations to Include Banks for First Time

-This new round of talks is a direct representation of traditional banks, which will join the discussions for the first time, sitting alongside executives from major crypto industry groups.
+This new round of talks is a direct representation of traditional banks, which will join the discussions for the first time.
+They will sit alongside executives from major crypto industry groups.

 The dispute has sparked a discussion on market-structure legislation for months.
-It is expected that a provision in the landmark GENIUS Act of 2025, which permits third parties, such as exchanges like Coinbase, to offer incentives on USD-pegged stablecoins, while prohibiting the issuers themselves from paying direct interest.
+It is expected that a provision in the landmark GENIUS Act of 2025.
+This allows third parties, such as exchanges like Coinbase, to offer incentives on USD-pegged stablecoins, while prohibiting the issuers themselves from paying direct interest.

 Bank representatives argue these outflows threaten their ability to lend and could destabilize the financial system.